gravitational/teleport/docs/4.3/kubernetes_ssh.md

   - cluster:
       certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZ....
 # This kubeconfig can now be exported and will provide access to the automation tooling.

+# Uses kubectl to get pods, using the provided kubeconfig.
+$ kubectl --kubeconfig /path/to/kubeconfig get pods
 ```

 !!! tip "How long should TTL be?"